bsubhashni/sdkd-go/README.md

 This should create the executable sdkd-go.

 By default, the sdkd starts listening on port 8050.
-To listen on a different port ./sdkd-go --Port 8050

 ##Options
 * --Port Port for the sdkd to listen on